captainzero93/Protect-Images-from-AI-PixelGuard/README.md

 |:-----------------:|:---------------:|
 | ![Unprotected](https://github.com/captainzero93/Protect-Images-from-AI-PixelGuard/raw/main/efcsdzecvzdscz.png) | ![Protected](https://github.com/captainzero93/Protect-Images-from-AI-PixelGuard/raw/main/protected_efcsdzecvzdscz.png) |

-As you can see, the protected image looks virtually identical to the human eye, but contains invisible protections against AI scraping and processing.
+As you can see, the protected image looks almost identical to the human eye, but contains invisible protections against AI scraping and processing.
+This software allows all functions to be set by level.

 ## Features
 - **Multiple 'Invisible' Protection Techniques**: